RD Virtual Credit Card

 until your card is received

-RDVCC US virtual card
+RDVCC US virtual credit card

 Why a US virtual card?